BMW 2 Series (F22)

 The first generation of the coupé and convertible range of the BMW 2 Series subcompact executive car consists of the BMW 2 Series (F22) for the coupé version and BMW 2 Series (F23) for the convertible version.
-The F22/F23 has been in production since November 2013 and is often collectively referred to as the F22.
+The F22/F23 was in production from November 2013 through 2021 and is often collectively referred to as the F22.

 The F22 was released as the successor to the E82 1 Series coupé and E88 1 Series convertible.
 It is currently produced in Leipzig, previously alongside the F20 1 Series hatchback range.

-The high-performance F87 M2 model is produced in the coupe body style.
+The high-performance F87 M2 model was produced in the coupe body style.
 It is powered by the BMW N55 and BMW S55 turbocharged inline-six engines.

-The United States is the most popular market for the 2 Series, accounting for one-third of all sales, followed by Germany and Great Britain.
+The United States was the most popular market for the 2 Series, accounting for one-third of all sales, followed by Germany and Great Britain.

 Development and launch

 The coupé model premiered at the 2014 North American International Auto Show, with sales beginning in March 2014.
 The convertible model premiered later in October at the 2014 Paris Motor Show, and launched in February 2015.
 The exterior design was led by Christopher Weil.